MISP/misp-rfc/misp-galaxy-format/raw.md

 colour fields MAY be used at predicates or values level to set a specify colour that MAY be used by the implementation.
 The colour field is described as an RGB colour fill in hexadecimal representation.

-encryption, extensions, ransomnotes **MAY** be used to give fursther information in ransomware galaxy. encryption is represented as a string and **SHALL** be present. extensions is represented as an array containing one or more strings and **SHALL** be present. ransomnotes is represented as an array containing one or more strings ans **SHALL** be present.
+encryption, extensions, ransomnotes **MAY** be used to give further information in ransomware galaxy. encryption is represented as a string and **SHALL** be present. extensions is represented as an array containing one or more strings and **SHALL** be present. ransomnotes is represented as an array containing one or more strings ans **SHALL** be present.

 date, status **MAY** be used to give time information about an cluster. date is represented as a string decribing a time or period and **SHALL** be present. status is represented as a string describing the current status of the clusters.
 It **MAY** also describe a time or period and **SHALL** be present.